POLDER-Crew/polder-federated-search/README.md

 Some notes: the `polder` can be replaced with whatever you want.
 For a dev or prod environment deploy, you need to first be using the correct Kubernetes context (`kubectl get-contexts` can tell you which ones are available to you).
 For dev, use `values-dev.yaml` instead of `values-local.yaml` and for a production deploy, use `values-prod.yaml`.
 Note that `values-dev` and `values-prod` are currently set up to deploy in DataONE's dev and prod Kubernetes clusters.
 They will not work without the correct keys and permissions from DataONE.

 The cluster will take a few minutes to spin up.
 In addition to downloading all these Docker images and starting the web app, it does the following:
-1. Starts a Blazegraph Triplestore and creates a namespace in it
+1. Starts a GraphDB Triplestore and creates a repository in it
 1. Starts a Minio / S3 storage system
 1. Initializes Gleaner
 1. Kicks off a Gleaner index of the data repositories we want to get from there
-1. Writes the resulting indexed metadata to Blazegraph so we can search it
+1. Writes the resulting indexed metadata to GraphDB so we can search it

 If you're using Docker desktop for all this, you can visit [http://localhost](http://localhost) and see it running!